-We want to create a thriving future for everyone involved in tea by tackling the root causes of social and environmental problems.
+"We want to create a thriving future for everyone involved in tea by tackling the root causes of social and environmental problems.
 UNICEF's expertise will help the tea industry to build a better future for tens of thousands of children in communities growing some of the world's favourite tea, by improving their knowledge and skills and reducing their vulnerability to violence, abuse, and exploitation.
-Problems such as these can't be tackled by any one organisation on their own and we are delighted to be part of such a strong coalition
+Problems such as these can't be tackled by any one organisation on their own and we are delighted to be part of such a strong coalition"

-Sarah Roberts

-Executive Director of the ETP
+Sarah Roberts, Executive Director of the ETP

-TGB is co-funding a UNICEF - Ethical Tea Partnership (ETP) program for promoting child protection in tea gardens of Assam.
-The 3-year programme will initially work with 350 communities on over 100 estates in three districts of Assam to educate 25,000 young girls and 10,000 community members on child rights.
-The partnership is the first of its kind to bring together all key stakeholders in the tea industry - public and private organisaof 500,000 tea plantation workers and 40,000 small holders by 2016.
+TGB is one of the founding members of trustea - the India Sustainable Tea Code which is a multi-stakeholder initiative led by the Tea Board of India.
+The program has the ambitious goal to sustainably transform 400 million Kg of Indian tea and make a positive impact on the livelihood of 400,000 tea plantation workers and 30,000 small holders by 2016.
 According to Dr. Shatadru Chattopadhayay, Managing Director of Solidaridad Network Asia, the lead implementation partner, "trustea is a sustainability code that promotes sustainable agricultural practices, will improve productivity, enhanced product safety and reduce costs ensuring future security of tea supply in India.
 Further, it will protect the ecosystems (soil, water and bio-diversity) whilst improving the quality of life for producers and workers.
 It will also help tea growers and manufacturers to prepare for increased scrutiny of Indian consumers and civil society in future."